garywill/linux-router/README.md

 ### Provide Internet to an interface

-No matter which interface (other than `eth1`) you're getting Internet from

 ```
 sudo lnxrouter -i eth1
 ```

+no matter which interface (other than `eth1`) you're getting Internet from.

 ### Create Wifi hotspot

-No matter which interface you're getting Internet from (even from `wlan0`)

 ```
 sudo lnxrouter --ap wlan0 MyAccessPoint -p MyPassPhrase
 ```

-It will create virtual Interface `x0wlan0` for hotspot.
+no matter which interface you're getting Internet from (even from `wlan0`).
+Will create virtual Interface `x0wlan0` for hotspot.

 ### Provide an interface's Internet to another interface